Mumble-SRL/MBurger-iOS/Readme.md

 # NoookoSDK

-NookoSDK is a client libary, written in Objective C, that can be used to interact with the [Nooko](https://nooko3.mumbleserver.it/login) API.
+NookoSDK is a client libary, written in Objective-C, that can be used to interact with the [Nooko](https://nooko3.mumbleserver.it/login) API.
 The minimum deplaoyment target for the library is iOS 10.0.
+> Even this is a library written in Objective-C it can be integrated and used also in Swift projects.
+The example code below will be in both languages.

 # Installation